 How Can a Chiropractor Fight Against License Suspension?

 In each and every case, before the license is suspended, the chiropractor will be allowed to present their version of the event in writing.
 In most cases, a hearing is arranged before a decision is made.
-In general, health care providers are held to a higher standard of conduct, and the burden of proof to suspend your license is much lower than what one would expect in a criminal court.
+In general, healthcare providers are held to a higher standard of conduct, and the burden of proof to suspend your license is much lower than what one would expect in a criminal court.
 If you have received a notice from the state board regarding a serious complaint against you, it is wise to speak to an attorney.

 Schedule a Consultation with a South Carolina License Defense Attorney

-Our legal team at The Jeffcoat Firm are here to help you deal with this situation.
+Our legal team at The Jeffcoat Firm is here to help you deal with this situation.
 If you have received a call from the Board informing you that a complaint has been filed against you, call us now and discuss the specifics of your case with our attorney.
 It is advisable that you seek legal counsel before you give any statement to the investigator from the Licensing Board.
 Talk to us today, and we will guide you in the right direction.